2022 St Helier explosion: Investigation

 The chief of the States of Jersey Police, Robin Smith, confirmed that the Jersey Fire and Rescue Service had been called at 20:36 on the evening prior to the explosion and attended the area after reports of a smell of gas.
 They had left the scene at 21:01 after handing over to Island Energy, the gas network operator in Jersey, Guernsey and the Isle of Man, in accordance with their standard operating procedure.
 The company launched its own immediate investigation into the explosion alongside, but independent of the official investigation launched by Jersey's authorities.

 According to Andium Homes, owner of the block, there had been no mains gas supply at the block.
 The company's chief executive said that "There was a redundant Island Energy supply at Haut du Mont but as Island Energy have confirmed, no gas was being consumed on site either by us or our residents".
 In September 2022, Andium asked Island Energy to disconnect the redundant supply from the mains network after the last tenant in a different apartment block in the Haut du Mont development switched to an electric cooker.
-A trench where gas engineers had been working before the incident in the street below Haut du Mont is subject to a police cordon but Smith said this was not part of the investigation.
+A trench where gas engineers had been working before the incident in the street below Haut du Mont was subject to a police cordon but Smith said this was not part of the investigation.

 Smith advised it may be a criminal investigation or a joint investigation.
 The site is being treated as a crime scene.
-Jersey Detective Superintendent Alison Fossey was appointed to head the police investigation, but under mutual aid arrangements, 26 specialist investigators from the United Kingdom including a fire and explosives expert, gas and structural expert and an archaeologist from the National Crime Agency have been brought in to assist in the investigation, which is expected to take months.
+Jersey Detective Superintendent Alison Fossey was appointed to head the police investigation, but under mutual aid arrangements, 26 specialist investigators from the United Kingdom including a fire and explosives expert, gas and structural expert and an archaeologist from the National Crime Agency were brought in to assist in the investigation, which is expected to take months.
 Fifteen more investigators were due to arrive on 18 December, bringing the total number of specialists to 48.
 A further 25 detectives were working full time on interviewing people.

 On 30 December the Deputy Viscount in his role as the island's coroner opened the inquest into the 10 deaths.

+The police reported in August, nine months after the explosion, that there were 21 officers working full time on the investigation, 708 statements had been taken and 1,307 lines of enquiry had been pursued as part of Operation Spire.

+In an update to the media on 14 November 2023, Smith said that forensic tests by the UK Health and Safety Executive were underway as part of Operation Spire, a joint criminal investigation between the States of Jersey Police and Jersey's Health and Safety Inspectorate (HSI) which was considering whether Jersey's Health and Safety at Work law had been broken.